intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAWS/README.md

 ### Subscribe to a topic in AWS IoT console

 a.
-Before you run the example code, go the AWS IoT Console, open the MQTT Test Client and enter "sdk/test/cpp" as the subsription topic.
+Before you run the example code, go the AWS IoT Console, open the MQTT Test Client and enter "sdk/test/cpp" as the subscription topic.
 Click "Subscribe to topic".

 ![](images/img18-2.png)